TIGER SHARK EXPEDITION

 12 Spaces Available

 Day 1 - Arrival Day.
-The M/V Dolphin Dream is located at the Riviera City Beach Marina.
+The M/V Dolphin Dream, (your home for the week) is located at the Riviera City Beach Marina.
 You must be on board the ship before 6PM.
-Today we do the customs paper work and get you settled into your rooms.
+Today we do the customs paper work and get you settled into your quarters.
 The crew will prepare dinner for you and departure time for the Bahamas is after 10 PM.

-Day 2 - We arrive at West End, Grand Bahamas sometime after 7AM to check in with customs.
+Day 2 - We arrive at West End, Grand Bahamas sometime around 7AM to check in with customs.
 Once we clear customs, we will travel to Tiger Beach dive site.
-After we arrive, (normally around 1PM) we will begin chumming for tigers and lemons.
+After we arrive, (normally around 1PM) we will begin our check out dives.
 The first dive site, we will visit is called Tiger Chain.
 It is 20 feet deep.
 This is where we will spend the rest of the day.
 Here we will do a two tank dive.
 First dive is a check out dive (gear, cameras, weights).
-Second dive is a lemon shark encounter.
-With the possibility of encountering our first tiger sharks of the trip.
+There are always sharks present during our dives.
+This dive site is primarily with lemon sharks, with the possibility of encountering our first tiger sharks of the trip.

-Day 4 - 5 - We will dive every day at Fish Tales.
+Day 4 - 5 - We will dive everyday at Fish Tales.
 Each day 4 dives are planned.
 Every dive will be a shark feed.
-On one of the evenings, we will schedule our second night dive, (weather dependent).

-Day 6 - Our final day of diving at Fish Tales.
-Today we schedule 3 shark feeding dives.
+Day 6 - Our final day of diving.
+Today we schedule a maximum of 3 dives.
 2 morning dives, and one after lunch.
 We will depart back to Riviera Beach, Florida after dinner.
 Normally around 6PM.

 Day 7 - (Departure Day) - We arrive back in Florida, around 6AM.
 We have a US customs appointment at 9AM.
 After we clear customs, we will return to our marina at 9:30AM.
 If you are flying out of West Palm Beach International, you can make your return flights after 12 noon.